 Attorney Berger leads our team of disability lawyers who are passionate about helping those no longer able to work.
 We put all of that experience to work for you when you put your trust in us.

 How Can I Learn More About My SSD and VA Benefits?

 If you have questions about how you can get SSD and VA benefits, the Pittsburgh attorneys at Berger and Green are here to help.
 Understanding how SSA programs can work in conjunction with your VA benefits is sometimes complicated, but we can help you get the full amount of benefits you deserve.
-Call us today at 412-661-1400 to schedule a time to discuss your qualifications and let us help you with your claim.
+Call us today, and let us help you with your claim.